Mer7cer7/Is-Meat-Good-or-Bad-2025/README.md

 # Is-Meat-Good-or-Bad-2025

+Is Meat Good or Bad?
+Learn What Modern Science Has to Say About Animal Products (2025 edition)

-Health book on carnivore, veganism, and a host of other health topics (2025 edition)
+A health book on carnivore, veganism, and a host of other health topics.